Best Online Master’s Degrees in: Dietetics

 The award for best online master’s degree in nutrition for career support goes to the Liberty University, which offers a Master of Science in Exercise & Nutrition completely online.
 Besides providing job search and resume writing support, Liberty’s Career Services department offers networking and graduate school support.
 In addition, students can participate in annual career fairs, connect with Liberty Career Services on career assessments, search for jobs, internships, and volunteer opportunities using Liberty Network, an online job search service accessible only to Liberty students and alumni.

 Benedictine University earned our award for financial support.
 The university believes a college degree will provide great long-term returns and the cost of tuition should not prevent an individual from obtaining a college degree.
-Benedictine University demonstrates this principle through its financial aid programs which helped 100% of beginning full-time undergraduate students receive some sort of financial aid in the 2010-2011 school year, according to the National Center of Education Statistics (NCES).
+Benedictine University demonstrates this principle through its financial aid programs which helped 100% of beginning full-time undergraduate students receive some sort of financial aid, according to the National Center of Education Statistics (NCES).

 Colorado State University claimed our award for student engagement.
 College Prowler gave Colorado State a grade of “B” for academics which demonstrates that courses are engaging and professors communicate well with their students.
 The grade also shows that class sizes are favorable to students and that teachers are accessible, knowledgeable, and interested in how their students are performing in their classes.